apedintensor/reader_study/docs/project_log.md

 *   Created dependency functions for accessing the current authenticated user.
 *   Transitioned to asynchronous SQLite database access for authentication.
 *   Updated FastAPI app to initialize database tables asynchronously on startup.

+*   Fixed dependency issues by adding `pydantic-settings>=2.0.0` to project dependencies.
+*   Resolved CRUD operation access in `init_db.py` by updating from dot notation to dictionary access.
+*   Fixed user creation in database initialization by directly instantiating SQLAlchemy user database and UserManager.
+*   Created database recreation script (`recreate_db.py`) to resolve schema issues with missing columns.
+*   Added root endpoint ("/") to provide API information and documentation links.
+*   Added admin endpoint ("/admin") that currently redirects to API documentation for future expansion.
+*   Successfully validated application startup with all core functionality working properly.